ebingrav/avwiki/Contributing.md

 important part is the colon ( : ) in front of the word Category.

-If you think that having your link say "Category:" in front of it is ugly, you can rename the link with a pipe ( \| ).
-For instance, by typing \[\[:Category:Gear In Apocalypse\|Apoc Gear\]\] I've made this link to the same page as the one linked above: [Apoc Gear](:Category:Gear_In_Apocalypse "wikilink").
+If you think that having your link say "Category:" in front of it is ugly, you can rename the link with a pipe (.md\| ).
+For instance, by typing \[\[:Category:Gear In Apocalypse\|Apoc Gear\]\] I've made this link to the same page as the one linked above: [Apoc Gear](:Category:Gear_In_Apocalypse.md "wikilink").
 BTW, link renaming works for all links, not just those to categories.

 Recently I discovered a short-cut for renaming categories.
 If you type in \[\[:Category:Gear In Apocalypse\|\]\] the wiki parser will automatically figure out what you mean, and fill in the rest for you.
-Here's what it looks like: [Gear In Apocalypse](:Category:Gear_In_Apocalypse "wikilink")
+Here's what it looks like: [Gear In Apocalypse](:Category:Gear_In_Apocalypse.md "wikilink")

 #### Editing Secrets